wmeints/azuremeetup-machinelearning/challenge-3/README.md

 ### Objective: Store the model
 Currently the job doesn't output anything.
-We do train the model, but we don't save it for use later on.
+We do train the model, but we don't save it to disk.
 That's kind of counter-productive.
 So let's save the model on disk before we move on.

 In python you can save objects to disk using the pickle module.